 Environmental factors

 Depending on what is going on in your home life, your cat may be experiencing more stress than usual.
-This can cause diarrhea or constipation and can be resolved if you help to fix whatever is stressing your cat.
+This can cause diarrhea or constipation and can be resolved if you fix whatever is stressing your cat.
 Sometimes moving or bringing a new pet into the home is also one of the common causes of gastric distress.

 What does normal cat poop look like?

 It may not be glamorous, but checking in to see what you’re scooping out of the litter box (or what your self-cleaning litter box is scooping for you) is often smart.
+How can one identify abnormal poop effectively if they are unsure what normal is?

 If your cat’s abnormal poop is paired with other symptoms, contact their vet to set up an appointment as soon as possible.
 They may even ask you to collect a stool sample to bring with you when you go.
+On top of having irregular stools, collecting a poop sample in-hospital requires rectal palpation, which can add additional stress to an already stressful situation.

 Irregularities to look out for

 If you notice your cat making frequent trips to the litter box, first verify whether your cat is actually “going.”
-For instance, if your cat is straining to defecate, this could indicate a number of medical issues that warrant a veterinary visit, such as inflammatory bowel disease (IBD).
+For instance, if your cat is straining to defecate, this could indicate a number of medical issues that warrant a veterinary visit, such as constipation or inflammatory bowel disease (IBD).
 And if your cat is just plain going a lot, it could be a sign of stress and anxiety.

 Looking for an easy way to keep tabs on your cat’s litter box habits?
 Litter-Robot 4, a WiFi-enabled, self-cleaning litter box, has a smartphone app that allows you to monitor how often your cat uses the litter box.
 A spike in litter box activity—whether your cat is urinating more, defecating more, or straining to do anything at all—indicates that a trip to the vet is a must.